PinaPhD/A-threshold-triggered-DQN-self-healing-framework/README.md

 ## Pre-requisites

-1. Create a microsoft azure account and get a subscription.
+1. Create a Microsoft Azure (Ms-Azure) account and get a subscription.
 2. Create an Ms-Azure resource group and assign it subnets, a network security group, and Bastion.
 2. Create several Linux virtual machines in this Ms-Azure Resource Group with the following compute and storage specifications:
     - Linux Ubuntu server 22.04 lts-Gen2 x642